-The concept of "supplemental" versus "core" does not apply.
-If the purchase is broadly referenced in the Comprehensive Plan and in SMS, it is allowable.
-However, spending federal funds must still follow the requirement of "necessary" and "reasonable", and existing provisions still apply, such as competitive selection for services and
+The concept of "Supplemental" versus "Core" does not apply.
+If the purchase is referenced in the Schoolwide Plan and in SMS, it is allowable.
+However, spending federal funds must still follow the requirement of "necessary", "reasonable" and "allocable", and existing provisions still apply, such as competitive selection for services and some goods (those not already on contract), and sign-in and sign-out requirements for supplemental pay (PD / EC), etc. For ease of administration, schools should be encouraged to use their federal funds for positions and Operating dollars for PD / EC as much as possible.